 |Additional Information (Assessment)

-2. Peer and staff feedback related to student presentations during Cyprus excursion;
+3. Peer and staff feedback following student presentations during Cyprus excursion

-3. Individual feedback by staff on Cyprus extended abstracts and notebooks.
+4. Individual feedback on Cyprus extended abstracts and notebooks

 ||Hours & Minutes